seba-1511/atg/README.md

 * tqdm>=4.48.2
 * learn2learn on the master branch

-File descriptions:

-* `atg.py`: Standalone example implementation of ATG.

 ### Running ATG

-A re-implementation of ATG is provided in `examples/atg.py`.
+A standalone re-implementation of ATG is provided in `examples/atg.py`.
 To run it on a synthetic dataset:

 ```bash
 python examples/atg.py